AviatrixSystems/Docs/HowTos/transit_gateway_peering_with_private_network_workflow.rst

 Prerequisite
 ====================

+This feature is available for 6.2 and later.
-First of all, `upgrade <https://docs.aviatrix.com/HowTos/inline_upgrade.html>`_ Aviatrix Controller to at least version 6.2
+`Upgrade <https://docs.aviatrix.com/HowTos/inline_upgrade.html>`_ Aviatrix Controller to at least version 6.2

 In this example, we are going to deploy the below VPCs in AWS and Azure